xogeny/sdocker/README.md

 runs a `docker` and then closes the tunnel.
 In this way, it allows a secure connection ot the docker server.

+## ChangeLog

+  * Version 0.2.0 - Fixed an issue with the temporary file removal

+  * Version 0.1.0 - Initial release

 ## Examples

 Here are some example values for `DOCKER_HOST` using the `ssh` scheme: